 BLM used feedback from other agencies and the public, including scoping comments, to help identify issue areas and a range of reasonable alternatives for analysis, which will be documented in the draft EIS.
 The federal agencies will use the analysis in the draft EIS, together with other requirements, to determine whether to approve or deny Idaho Power’s application for the project as well as identify mitigation measures.

-The next opportunity for formal public comment will be the 90-day comment period following the release of the draft EIS, scheduled for March 2014.
+The next opportunity for formal public comment will be the 90-day comment period following the release of the draft EIS, planned for release later this year.
 BLM and USFS will also hold public meetings during the draft EIS comment period.NEPA Process Diagram (Click on graphic for more information)

 This website is the joint Boardman to Hemingway Transmission Line Project site.
 While information contained on this site is approved for posting by the BLM, it is not the official BLM website.
 Visit the BLM website.